European route E47

-European route E47 is a road (part of the United Nations international E-road network) connecting Lübeck in Germany to Helsingborg in Sweden via the Danish capital, Copenhagen.
+European route E47 is a road (part of the United Nations international E-road network) connecting Lübeck in Germany to Helsingborg in Sweden via the Danish capital Copenhagen.
 It is also known as the Vogelfluglinie (German) or Fugleflugtslinjen (Danish).
-The road is of motorway standard all the way except for 28 km in Germany and 6 km (4 miles) of city roads in Helsingør; there are also two ferry connections.
-A fixed link between Germany and Denmark was planned to have been completed by 2020, now delayed to 2028.
+The road is of motorway standard all the way except for 28 km in Germany and 6 km (4 miles) of city roads in Helsingør, Denmark; there are also two ferry connections.

+Improvements

+A fixed link between Germany and Denmark was planned to have been completed by 2020, now delayed to 2029.
 It will be a tunnel rather than a bridge.

+The road across Fehmarn will be widened from two to four lanes before the tunnel opens.
+A construction start ceremony was held for this on 25 August 2023.

 Although a bridge-tunnel combination (the Øresund Bridge) has been constructed between Denmark and Sweden further south, a very frequent ferry service continues to operate between Helsingør in Denmark and the northern terminus of the E47 at Helsingborg in Sweden.
+There are plans to build a tunnel here as well, the HH Tunnel, which does not have any financing approved or time plan set.